valeria-va/ROS2_rUBot_tutorial_ws/Documentation/01b_ROS2_rbpi4_Install.md

 b) With a remote Desktop **Nomachine** (recommended):

+To have the graphical interface available, you will need to connect a HDMI dongle in the microHDMI Connector!
 - In your raspberryPi4 install Nomachine (arm64, DEB package): https://downloads.nomachine.com/download/?id=107&distro=Raspberry&hw=Pi4
 - In PC open NoMachine viewer
 - Select the raspberrypi IP address: 10.42.0.1